-Kota Kinabalu, the capital city of Sabah, is a treasure trove of adventure and marvel.
+Kota Kinabalu, the capital city of Sabah, is a treasure trove of adventure and marvels.
 While not many conjure images of Kota Kinabalu when planning a trip to Malaysia, there is so much this charming city has to offer that this offbeat destination should be on your bucket list pronto!
-From pristine beaches, breathtaking views at a dairy farm to Sunday markets, you are guaranteed an exhilarating time.
+From pristine beaches to breathtaking mountain views from a dairy farm, you are guaranteed an exhilarating time.

-Climb up to the airy deck of Signal Hill, the highest vantage point of Kota Kinabalu, for an amazing bird’s eye view of the city and beyond.
+Start your Kota Kinabalu itinerary with a climb up to the airy deck of Signal Hill: the highest vantage point of Kota Kinabalu!
+Expect an amazing bird’s-eye view of the city and beyond.
 To get there, walk up about 250 steps at the end of Lorong Dewan.

 You can sink your teeth into mouth-watering local delights such as goreng pisang (banana fritters) at the eatery perched on top while taking in the sights.
 There are also benches next to the platform where you can sit and rest your tired legs.